Selvamraju007/Creating-a-Talos-Cluster-with-Equinix-Metal/README.md

 **kubectl**

-Download kubectl and install via one of methods in the documentation.
+Download kubectl and install via one of methods in the [documentation](https://kubernetes.io/docs/tasks/tools/) .

 **Create the Cluster**